drekka/Alchemic/README.md

 @end
 ```

 This is the simplest form of registering a class with Alchemic.
 The `AcRegister(...)` macro is how Alchemic recognises the class.
-It will auto-instantiate any classes with this macro as singletons on startup.
+When starting, Alchemic will consider any class with this macro for auto-instantiating on startup.

 *Note: Mostly there should only be one `AcRegister(...)` for a class.
 If you add another, a second instance of the class will then be registered.
 This can be useful in some situations, but generally it's not something that is commonly done.*

-## Initializers
+## Using initializers

 By default, Alchemic will use the standard `init` method when initializing an instance of a class.
 However this is not always the best option, so Alchemic provides a method for specifying a different initializer and how to locate any arguments it needs: